appbaseio/autopilot-docs/docs/features/compare.md

 ## Autopilot vs Other Elasticsearch providers

-Autopilot provisions Elasticsearch on your choice of infrastructure (AWS today), letting you tune software and settings without compromises of a multi-tenant environment.
+Autopilot provisions Elasticsearch on your choice of infrastructure (AWS and Digital Ocean today), letting you tune software and settings without compromises of a multi-tenant environment.

 There are several popular Elasticsearch providers: AWS, Bonsai, QBox, Elastic.
 In this post, we will highlight how Autopilot compares with AWS Elasticsearch, Bonsai and Elastic.co's cloud offering.